 Out Of Home (OOH) becoming Digital Out of Home (DOOH)

 Traditional examples of successful OOH aren’t going anywhere, especially when they’re implemented effectively.
-But OOH no longer just means pictures on billboards and banners on busses, OOH has gone digital too.
+But OOH no longer just means pictures on billboards and banners on buses, OOH has gone digital too.
 Take the British Airways #lookup campaign which was the perfect blend between traditional and digital OOH and was a huge success with members of the public.
 Industry experts have praised its ingenuity and creativity.

 Set up in Trafalgar square, each time a plane flew over, the little boy in the ad would get up and point towards the plane as it flew over.
-They would even show the flight number of the plane that was overhead as well as it’s origin thanks to some nifty surveillance and good GPS tracking.
+They would even show the flight number of the plane that was overhead as well as its origin thanks to some nifty surveillance and good GPS tracking.

 Tackling Ad Blindness